No Results Found

 Oral Hygiene

-Oral hygiene is the most significant aspect in preventing periodontal disease.
-Key measures include:
+Oral hygiene is the most important measure in the prevention of periodontal disease.
+The main measures include:

-Flossing: Flosses help in the daily removal of plaque and food particles stuck between the teeth and below the gum line
+Flossing: Flosses are used to remove plaque and food particles stuck between the teeth and below the gum line daily.

-Routine Dental Visits: It is quite important to pay regular visits to a dental professional for regular check-ups and cleaning so as to maintain the health of the gums.
+Routine Dental Visits: Quite significantly, regular visits to a dental professional are paid for regular check-ups and cleaning in order to maintain the health of the gums.

 Lifestyle Factors and Gum Health